International Cooperation House

 Geneva is the largest hub of international cooperation, with many international organizations' headquarters.
 Every year, almost 200.000 delegates and experts pass through to attend one of the 4'000 international conferences.
 Those coming from developing countries represent the vast majority of the international community.
 However, their limited resources hinder their participation in many important conferences.

-The foundation Mandat International plans to build an "International Cooperation House" in Geneva, in the middle of the international organizations area.
+The foundation Mandat International has worked on a project to build an "International Cooperation House" in Geneva, in the middle of the international organizations area.
 It will support international cooperation through:

 - Budget accommodation and support for experts and delegates coming from developing countries with limited resources (100 double-rooms and 5 studios to accommodate up to 200 delegates at a time).